 - Barometric Pressure

 FREE. iOS & Android.
 Real Weather, Pure and Simple.
-Free – No sign ups, no trials and no nonsense.
-This app represents the WeatherNation TV channel, which I consider to be what The Weather Channel was before it got Disneyfied.
+Truly free – No sign ups, no trials and no nonsense.
+This app represents the WeatherNation TV channel, which I consider to be what The Weather Channel used to be…before it got Disneyfied.

 - 24-hour streaming of on-air content: video forecasts on demand with regional, national, breaking weather news, travel and specialty shows.
 This is especially useful to me because I don’t have a TV, so getting real-time streaming of actual TV content is awesome.